 When we discovered Haily Trans’ gorgeous home in Real Living mag, we just had to find out more about her!

-Turns out this talented lady is a weaving artist (check out her wares at B for Brian), jazz musician and serious lover of her two dachshund children, Brian and Harvey.
+Turns out this talented lady is a weaving artist, jazz musician and serious lover of her two dachshund children, Brian and Harvey.

 We love her weaving so much, we invited her to share a unique DIY just for our SC readers!